Tell a friend about this page.

 Q: Are students and parents allowed to sit in during the meeting while their case is being reviewed?

 A: The Extenuating Circumstances Withdrawal Committee bases their decision upon the documentation and application submitted by the student prior to the meeting.
 Therefore, the student does not attend the meeting.
-If there are questions about documentation, the committee may grant additional time for the student to submit additional or clarification, if needed.

 Q: I am seeking a withdrawal based on a medical reason(s).
 What kind of medical documentation is the Extenuating Circumstances Withdrawal Committing looking for?